AthuSaid/vinkla.github.io/_posts/2015-04-12-clean-my-mac.md

 ## System Logs

 Apple keeps track of what you're doing by creating log files.
 These Apple System Logs files slows down your Mac, specially during startup.
-Remember OS X saves these while you're using your computer.
+Remember macOS saves these while you're using your computer.
 Try to run this command as often as you're emptying the trash.

 ```bash
 sudo rm -rfv /private/var/log/asl/*.asl